The Parish of Sutton with Seaford

 Some come to give thanks for good things, some to ask for God’s help, others to pray or to ask for prayers for those they love.

 The church is a place where Christian teaching, counsel and pastoral care are offered.
 It is a place of fellowship for anyone, whether they belong to the church or not.
 It is also a springboard for Christian evangelism, social action and outreach into the wider community.

 St. Leonard’s Church is a prominent landmark at the centre of Seaford, its imposing tower catches the eye of people entering the town along its main roads, or walking on the nearby chalk cliffs, and it is also plainly visible from offshore.
-A flag flies here on festivals and both the tower and nave are floodlit at night.
+A flag flies here on festivals and since the beginning of this millennium both tower and nave have been gently floodlit at night.

-The church also serves as a venue for various big events, including civic and community occasions, services for war veterans and for scouts and guides, school celebrations, and choral or musical concerts.
+The church also serves as a venue for various big events, including civic and community occasions, services for war veterans, scouts and guides, school celebrations, and musical concerts.